classgraph/classgraph/classgraph-viz/README.md

         .setLayoutSize(12.0f, 8.0f)   // in inches, as GraphViz measures it
         .hideFields()                 // no field rows in the class boxes .hideMethods()                // no method rows either
-        .hideAnnotations()            // no annotation nodes
-        .useFullyQualifiedNames();    // com.xyz.Widget rather than Widget
+        .hideAnnotations()            // no annotations in the class boxes .useFullyQualifiedNames();    // com.xyz.Widget rather than Widget

 try (ScanResult scanResult = new ClassGraph().enableNonSystemModules().enableClasspath()